 Required Licenses

-- Real Estate License: Must be obtained through [State Real Estate Board].
-Requirements include completing [number of hours] of coursework and passing the state exam.
+- Real Estate License: Must be obtained through the state’s real estate commission, requiring completion of a pre-licensing course and passing the state exam.

 Insurance Requirements

-- General Liability Insurance: Must have a minimum coverage of [$Amount] to protect against claims of bodily injury or property damage.
+- General Liability Insurance: Coverage should be a minimum of $1 million, protecting against claims for bodily injury, property damage, and personal injury.

-- Workers' Compensation Insurance: Required for all employees.
-Must cover medical costs and lost wages for work-related injuries.
+- Workers' Compensation Insurance: Required if you have employees, covering medical costs and lost wages for work-related injuries.

 Training Certifications